brianium/pradpi/README.md

 # pradpi

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to simplify working with the Amazon Product Advertising API

 ## Usage

-FIXME
+TODO

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Brian Scaturro

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License, the same as Clojure